cgtcc/Docker-Ubuntu-Xenial-LTS/README.md

 This Docker image is pushed to docker.io/codecoaster/docker-ubuntu-latest-lts

-To run this image, do :
+To run the image, there is no need to download this git repository.
+Instead, <a href="https://docs.docker.com/engine/installation/">install Docker</a> and do :

 <code>docker run codecoaster/docker-ubuntu-latest-lts</code>

-...or use Kitematic if you are under Windows, or OsX : https://kitematic.com/
+...or simply use <a href="https://kitematic.com/">Kitematic</a> if you are under Windows, or OsX : https://kitematic.com/